adi928/phish-fillet/README.md

 ![phish-fillet](https://i.imgur.com/eNvQcxNm.jpg)

 A command line tool used to scrape bulk phishing urls for various data.

+This tool can be used to download phishing kits and other misc files that can be found in a phishing environment.
+At times you may stumble upon txt files containing stolen credentials or signs of a php web shell.
+Use this tool to assist you with your research or simple curiosity.
+Currently, Phish Fillet is not using multi-threading or any other libraries to optimize http requests.
+Meaning, for this initial-release version expect longer wait times while querying url list.
+This tool may be best used when set as a cron job / scheduled task, or in the background while working on other task.

+*Currently this program only works in linux environments.
+Windows support in the future*

 ## Install